Updated Oct 6

 This smooth and lumpy filler needs to be made into a finished joint, which is what I was doing tonight.
 3 sizes of half round files, 5 sizes of full round files (including regular and chainsaw), plus a few other odd files and various sandpaper are the tools for this project.
 First, any odd nodules need to be 'knocked' off.
 A heavy work glove on the left hand allows it to be used as a guide for the bastard (course) files used here.
 Then a large half round comes in handy to begin shaping the contours.

-some of the shaping is to find the lowest common denominator.
+In an ideal world, filler gets laid down perfectly symmetrically on the joint.
+But in reality, some of the shaping is to find the lowest common denominator.
 At the center, the lug spreads the farthest as does the filler, at the sides the lug is narrow and fairly flat, so filler isn't needed.
 In between, the size of the concave face of the filler varies infinitely - so the contour has to vary infinitely in shape from side to side.
 And, the shapes should be pleasing to the eye, without abrupt changes.
 Net net, there is a lot of eyeballing going on.
 Even when the shape looks good, and I've sanded it smooth, I'll find problems and have to go back to filing.
 This often happens 5 or 6 times on a fillet.
 But patience is rewarded with a nice looking fillet that will redefine how the lug looks under paint.

-are for tonight.
+I'd like to say that the joints are all done.
+They are for tonight.
 But probably, by tomorrow, I'll decide that they need a little extra work.

-plan was to mount this to a chain stay, but tonight, the right solution presented itself.
+I also brazed the rear fender mount tonight.
+This is a piece of stainless tubing with water bottle mount brazed to the end.
+The tube has bent with a nice arc near the end.
+At first the plan was to mount this to a chain stay, but tonight, the right solution presented itself.
 I trimmed off most of the straight portion and mitered the end to fit the seat tube.
 Mounting it about an inch above the point of the BB socket leads to having the fitting perfectly positioned for the fender.
 And the profile is of a graceful arc coming out of the seat tube, ending just above the chain stays.

 Most of the flux came off with a wet rag.
 The rest is soaking should be gone by tomorrow.